openequella/openEQUELLA/Dev/docs/guice.md

 * Binding config options from config properties files
 * DB transactions and security

-**NOTE**

-In general the JPF Guice integration should be for legacy code only, as most new code should simply extend functionality directly in code as it's more type safe.

 # Injector per JPF Plugin

 Each JPF plugin can have it's own Guice `Injector` which in turn can look up bindings from